johnbaumann/ACC8I/README.md

 ### Special thanks
-Nicolas Noble for the PS1 build environment(and for the help sorting it out) Schnappy and NDR008 for their tutorials for setting up Modern GCC + PsyQ + VSCode And to all the other helpful folks of PSXDEV!
+Nicolas Noble for the PS1 build environment(and for the help sorting it out) Nic + sickle for their work on bringing PC drive support to unirom+nops and pcsx-redux Schnappy and NDR008 for their tutorials for setting up Modern GCC + PsyQ + VSCode And to all the other helpful folks of PSXDEV!
 Shout out to danhans42 and sickle, who's various projects have been a big inspiration(and help) for me.